Trustees Unlimited was founded in 2009 on the belief that good governance strengthens society.

 In 2008, she launched a major £10m fundraising partnership with Great Ormond Street Hospital Children’s Charity to drive their redevelopment programme.
 She is a Trustee at Royal Trinity Hospice in Clapham.

-Sarah Porter is Trustees Unlimited and Step on Board’s Administrator.
+Sarah Porter is Step on Board’s Administrator.
 She started her career in event management working for Macmillan Cancer Support before joining the Government’s advisor on architecture and the built environment to support their events programme.
 She later went on to work for the UK Government and managed the flagship events programme for NCVO where she first worked with Trustees Unlimited.

 Passionate about art and design, she set up her own business as a practicing artist in 2016, exhibiting internationally and winning numerous accolades for her work.
 When not working for Trustees Unlimited, you’ll find Sarah painting from her studio in East London.